Afreeca/round-up-saver/README.md

 RoundUpSaver is your personal finance companion designed to help you effortlessly save spare change from your everyday transactions.
 With RoundUpSaver, you can turn your loose change into meaningful savings, contributing towards your future adventures, big or small.

+### Product assumptions

+- First day of the week is Monday
+- Further explaination on the function getStartOfWeek

+- SCENARIO: TODAY is sunday:
+  - currentDayOfWeek will be 2, as JavaScript's getDay() method returns 0 for Sunday, 1 for Monday, and so on.
+  - daysToSubtract will be 1 -> Since Monday is the desired start of the week and it corresponds to 1,
+  - subtracting 1 from Tuesday (2), which represents the number of days to go back to Monday.
+  - if currentDayOfWeek is 0 (Sunday), we want to go back 6 days back reach Monday(our last first day of the week)

 ### Project directory structure

     ├── app/